 After purchasing one of these tests, you will have access to it for 15 months.

-I advise you to save one of these tests to complete a week or so before attempting the real MCAT.
+I advise you to save one of these tests to complete a week before attempting the real MCAT.
 It should give you an accurate prediction of your score.

 2. Princeton Review

-The free practice test you can find on the Princeton Review website is a little bit hard and content-heavy.
-I think the point is to make it look a bit harder so perhaps you will sign up for one of TPR’s prep courses.
+The free practice test you can find on the Princeton Review website is a bit hard and content-heavy.
+I think the point is to make it look harder so perhaps you will sign up for one of TPR’s prep courses.